paragasu/lua-resty-paypal/README.md

   - api_path api path eg _payments/payment_
   - params table of params as required in doc

-Some api\_path is not so straight forward and need to be constructed before passing as api path.
+Some paypal api is not so straight forward and need to be constructed before passed as api path.
-For example, payments sale api is `/v1/payments/sale/{sale_id}`
+For example, payments sale api is `/v1/payments/sale/{sale_id}` .

 # Reference